clabot/clabot/README.md

 *required*

-This function will be called by clabot in case he needs a list of all signed contractors.
+This function will be called by clabot in case it needs a list of all signed contractors.
 Provide a function here that queries your database and calls the callback with an array of GitHub usernames.

 #### addContractor(contractor, callback)